theresaabl/ML-maternal-health-risk/README.md

 ### ML Model

-* The business objective requiring an ML solution is to classify patient by their health risk, thus we are looking for a Classifier model to fit our data and make predictions.
+* The business objective requiring an ML solution is to classify patient by their health risk.
+Thus, we are looking for a Classifier model to fit our data and make predictions, where the health risk is the target.
 * The model inputs should be health data that can be collected during routine prenatal care visits
 * The model outputs should be a prediction of the health-risk (low, medium or high) and the probabilities that the patients belongs to each of the classes (for better interpretability for in-between cases)
 * Data is available to train the model, see details about the dataset in the [Dataset Content Section](#dataset-content)